yiisoft/docs/guide/en/start/creating-project.md

 > composer create-project --prefer-dist --stability=dev yiisoft/app your_project
 > ```
 >
-> Note that the development version of Yii should not be used for production as it may break your running code.
+> Note that the development version of Yii shouldn't be used for production as it may break your running code.
 -->

 ## Using individual packages

-Many Yii packages could be used separately from the framework via Composer.
+You could use many Yii packages separately from the framework via Composer.
 Framework-specific ones have `yii-` prefix in their name.

 ## Verifying the Installation <span id="verifying-installation"></span>

-After you finish installation, either configure your web server (see next section) or use the [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project root directory:
+After you finish installation, either configure your web server (see the next section) or use the [built-in PHP web server](https://secure.php.net/manual/en/features.commandline.webserver.php) by running the following console command while in the project root directory: